 Every unsecured line of credit has unique terms.
 The limits may range between a few thousand to a few hundred thousand dollars.
 Some lines of credit come with fees — for example, you might have to pay an annual fee just to keep the account open.

 What’s the difference between a credit card and a line of credit?

 Credit cards are similar to lines of credit.
-Both are types of “revolving credit,” which means you can draw money from it up to the maximum amount, then repay it (plus any interest you owe), and borrow it again.
+Both are a revolving line of credit, which means you can draw money from it up to the credit limit, then repay it (plus any interest you owe), and borrow it again.

 But credit cards and lines of credit are two different products that are offered by lenders, and there are some key differences between them.

 With credit cards, you won’t have a draw period — you can use the card for as long as the account is open and in good standing.
 Many come with rewards programs, and if you can pay off your balance on time and in full each month and your card has a grace period, you may avoid paying interest altogether.
 This means that credit cards may be a better choice for everyday spending, if used responsibly.

 The downside to credit cards: They may come with higher interest rates than lines of credit, so keeping a balance on one may cost you more.
 They may also offer lower limits than personal lines of credit, and you could face high fees and APRs if you want to actually take out cash with a cash advance from a credit card.